voidframework/voidframework.github.io/content/doc/web/controller.en.md

 The annotation accepts the following parameter:

-* `value` defines the name of the parameter (correlated with the regexp used in the route definition) to extract.
+* `value` the name of the parameter (correlated with the regexp used in the route definition) to extract.

 #### @RequestVariable